-Activating the Audit Service Commission is supposed to be one of the positive impacts of the newly enacted audit law to strengthen the Office of the Auditor-General in Borno State administratively by ensuring that human resource issues are coordinated through the Audit Service Commission rather than through the Civil Service Commission.
+Activating the Audit Service Commission should be one of the positive impacts of the enacted audit law to strengthen the Office of the Auditor-General in Borno State administratively by ensuring that human resource issues are addressed through the Audit Service Commission rather than through the Civil Service Commission.

-To enable administrative autonomy for the Office of the Auditor-General for Borno State, it is expected that the Audit Service Commission would be inaugurated to limit reliance on the Civil Service Commission of the State for all human resource matters relating to recruitment, discipline, promotion, and remuneration for staff of the Office of the Auditor-General.
+To enable administrative autonomy for the Office of the Auditor-General for Borno State, it is expected that the Audit Service Commission would be inaugurated to limit reliance on the Civil Service Commission of the State for human resource matters relating to recruitment, discipline, promotion, and remuneration for staff of the Office of the Auditor-General.